What to Put in Salad to Make them ULTRA Healthy? Here are Some Healthy Things to Add to Salads that You Love!

 - Green Vegetables: Asparagus, artichoke hearts broccoli, Brussels sprouts, cucumber, celery, green onion, peas.

-It all Starts with A Good Base of Lettuce
+It all Starts with A Base of Healthy Lettuce

 The base for your salad is definitely nutrient-dense if you start with big plate of leafy dark and red greens.